Your starting point is your e-mail address. You can very simply access it through the webmail interface.

 You can have your own webspace at http://you.menopresto.net/.
 Olivier can install the Wordpress blogging software there for you, but you can also set-up your own project yourself.
 Incredible things have been started in this way.

-If you want to push things further, you can also register your own domain (something like anotherlatinmusicword.net), and plug it into the hosting at menopresto.
-It costs $10 per year though, and a little more for European domains.
-Talk it over before you do anything.
+If you want to push things further, you can also register your own domain (something like example.com), and plug it into the hosting at menopresto.
+It costs around €10 per year.